Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 ComponentIDs = [ "x3000c0s6b0n0", "x3000c0s6b0",]
 ```

-## How To Check For Locked Management Nodes
+## How to check for locked management nodes

 > **NOTE** The BMC of `ncn-m001` typically does not exist in HSM under HSM State Components, and therefore would not show up in the following command output.